 Assessment: The CRE Consulting Corps team visited Lynchburg in May 2023.
 The team was onsite for several days to tour the property and neighborhood, meet with stakeholders, and develop recommendations.
 The team met with HumanKind Board members and leadership staff, City staff and elected officials, hospital and educational leaders, realtors, developers, neighbors, and others.
 The team examined demographic and economic data, reviewed past plans and studies, and analyzed information provided by the City, by HumanKind, and by industry experts.
 After interviews and data assembly, the team sequestered itself to develop recommendations.
 An exit briefing was presented at the end of the onsite week, and a written report was submitted after the team returned home.

 Recommendations: The team delivered a strategic roadmap for HumanKind that provided insight regarding development processes and timelines, land use planning considerations, market intelligence, adaptive reuse possibilities, and property/site evaluation.
 The team’s conclusions and recommendations included highlighting particular opportunities, noting risks, ruling out unlikely uses, and clarifying steps toward implementation.

 Team: The team was led by Kathleen Rose, CRE, Charlotte, NC.
-Panelists were Blair Kincer, CRE, Rockville, MD; Dana Rowan, CRE, Boston, MA; Eric Swanson, Boca Raton, FL; and Robert Thornton, CRE, Virginia Beach, VA.
+Panelists were Blair Kincer, CRE, Rockville, MD; Dana Rowan, CRE, Boston, MA; Eric Swanson, CRE, Boca Raton, FL; and Robert Thornton, CRE, Virginia Beach, VA.
 Thanks also to Norman Moon, CRE, local Counselor who introduced us to HumanKind.

 Does your community, university, or local nonprofit need help with a real estate challenge?